Susan Lindquist: Early life and education

 Lindquist was born in Chicago, Illinois, to Iver and Eleanor (née Maggio), and attended Maine South High School in Park Ridge.

 Lindquist's father and mother were of Swedish and Italian descent, respectively, and although they expected her to become a housewife, Susan studied microbiology at the University of Illinois as an undergraduate and received her PhD in biology from Harvard University in 1976.
-She completed a post-doctoral fellowship at the American Cancer Society.

 Career

-Upon completing her dissertation in 1976, Lindquist moved to the University of Chicago for a short post-doc before being hired as a faculty member in the Biology Department in 1978, becoming the Albert D. Lasker Professor of Medical Sciences with the founding of the Department of Molecular Genetics and Cell Biology in 1980.
+Upon completing her dissertation in 1976, Lindquist moved to the University of Chicago for a short post-doc with Hewson Swift before being hired as a faculty member in the Biology Department in 1978, becoming the Albert D. Lasker Professor of Medical Sciences with the founding of the Department of Molecular Genetics and Cell Biology in 1980.
 At the University of Chicago Lindquist investigated the role of heat shock proteins in regulating the cellular response to environmental stresses.
 Lindquist pioneered the use of yeast as a model system to study how heat shock proteins regulate gene expression and protein folding.
 For this work, Lindquist was made an investigator for the Howard Hughes Medical Institute in 1988.
 After making important new discoveries to prions, Lindquist moved to MIT in 2001 and was appointed as Director of the Whitehead Institute for Biomedical Research, one of the first women in the nation to lead a major independent research organization.

 In 2004, Lindquist resumed research as an Institute Member, an associate member of the Broad Institute of MIT and Harvard, and an associate member of the David H. Koch Institute for Integrative Cancer Research at MIT.

 Lindquist was awarded the National Medal of Science in 2009 (presented in 2010), for research contributions to protein folding.

 Lindquist lectured nationally and internationally on a variety of scientific topics.
 In June 2006, she was the inaugural guest on the "Futures in Biotech" podcast on Leo Laporte's TWiT network.
 In 2007, she participated in the World Economic Forum in Davos, Switzerland with other MIT leaders.

 Lindquist also co-founded two companies to translate research into potential therapies, FoldRx and Yumanity Therapeutics (with N. Anthony Coles), companies developing drug therapies for diseases of protein misfolding and amyloidosis.

 In November 2016, Johnson & Johnson gave a $5 million gift to Whitehead Institute to establish the Susan Lindquist Chair for Women in Science in Lindquist's memory.
 The gift will be awarded to a female scientist at Whitehead Institute.